 Yes, in the context of the sponsorship of continuing medical education (please see the answer to question 4.10 above) or in the context of an active participation, namely through the presentation of scientific communications in scientific events, once it has been established that the payment in question is dependable and does not constitute compensation for incentivising the prescription or dispensation of medicines.
-However, attending such an event is not considered a professional service and it is therefore not possible to pay him for his time.
+However, just attending to an event as opposed to participation as speaker is not considered a professional service and it is therefore not possible to pay him for his time.